kit-data-manager/base-repo/INTERFACE.md

 ## External Dependencies 📤

-External dependencies are third-party services that Qare required for base-repo to work properly or that can be added optionally to provide additional functionality.
+External dependencies are third-party services that are required for base-repo to work properly or that can be added optionally to provide additional functionality.
 Typically, external dependencies require additional software to be installed and configured, before they can be included in the base-repo configuration, which is typically done via the main configuration file `application.properties`.

 ### Relational Database (mandatory) ⛁